RealCodeTips/realcodetips.github.io/_posts/2019-12-19-how-to-create-a-crud-api-using-nodejs-and-express-on-ubuntu-1804.md

 We now have an API that can create, delete and retrieve an employee.
 What we’ve done so far is awesome, but it only lives on our laptop.
 To take our application to the next level, we need to host it on a publicly accessible server that we can access it from anywhere in the world.

 As per our prerequisites, you should have a Digital Ocean server.
 First, make a new directory on your server.
+If you don't have one, use [this](https://m.do.co/c/5a7b87513ab0) referral link to get $100 Digital Ocean credit.

 ```bash
 $ mkdir ~/simple-crud